tlgs/protohackers/README.md

 ## Motivation

-- Learn a bit of network programming
+- Mess around a bit with Go and network programming
 - Get some more experience managing resources using AWS

 ## Setup

-Validate template:

 Create stack: